Coding-For-Community/hub-menu-app/README.md

-# hub-menu-app
-The app for the hub menu.
+# Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).